maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 535 — Adding Collections.sort() to the Jukebox code
     - Page 536 — But now you need Song objects, not just simple Strings.
     - Page 537 — Changing the Jukebox code to use Songs instead of Strings
+    - Page 550 — The new, improved, comparable Song class

 ![Chapter 16](images/chapter-16.png)